nirdeshdwa/anime_dcgan/README.md

 import cv2
-import matplotlib.pyplot as plt import shutil #for working with files from google.colab import files #for uploading file into google drive from google.colab import drive #for connecting with google drive from matplotlib import image from matplotlib import pyplot
+import matplotlib.pyplot as plt import shutil #for working with files from google.colab import files #for uploading the file into google drive from google.colab import drive #for connecting with google drive from matplotlib import image from matplotlib import pyplot